emmalepsy/emmalepsy.github.io/_posts/2016-07-11-adjectives-sneaky-bastards.md

 ---
 People started subscribing to my email newsletter, so I figured it was time to share something.

+But there's a lot of stuff out there.
+There's a lot of content about content.
+I'm tired of it, and wanted to bring something fresh to the table.

-So, I've begun writing whackadoodles and sending them to my peeps.
-A few days later, I'm posting them here.
+I've begun writing whackadoodles and sending them to my peeps.
+About a week after I write my whackadoodles, I'll post them here.

 A whackadoodle is a tip/insight/revelation about writing, which you, as a content marketer, should care about.
 Yes, I made it up.
 Don’t you just love the sound?
 Whack-a-doodle.
 Whack, whack, DOODLE.